medialab/artoo/quick_start.md

 ---

 **artoo.js** is a client-side scraping companion.
-He can be invoked within any web page and gives you access to a bunch of useful functions aiming at making your scraping jobs as easy as a stroll in a park.
+He can be invoked within any web page and gives you access to a bunch of useful functions aimied at making your scraping jobs as easy as a stroll in the park.

 ---